Like other guineafowls, this species has an unfeathered head, in this case, decorated with a dull yellow or reddish bony knob.

 Prefers dry open habitat with scattered trees and shrubs.

-The Helmeted Guinea Fowl breeds in warm, fairly dry and open habitats with scattered shrubs and trees or farmland.
-Males often show aggression towards each other, and will partake in fighting which will leave other males injured.
+Breeds in warm, fairly dry and open habitats with scattered shrubs and trees or farmland. .
 The nest will be well-hidden, with a clutch of normally 6 - 12 eggs which the female incubates for 26 - 28 days.
-Nests containing larger numbers of eggs are generally believed to be the result of more than one hen using the nest.
 The chicks can fly

 African Guinea Fowl.